Lando Calrissian: Video games

-Williams reprised his role as Lando in Legends videogame Star Wars: Jedi Knight II: Jedi Outcast, where he assists Kyle Katarn through the second half of the Nar Shaadaa levels and helps him reach Bespin.
+Billy Dee Williams voices Lando in Star Wars: Jedi Knight II: Jedi Outcast, in which Lando assists Kyle Katarn and helps him reach Bespin.
+Lando is also a playable character in Lego Star Wars: The Complete Saga.

-In Lego Star Wars: The Complete Saga, Calrissian is an unlockable playable character, having the characteristic of being able to kiss Leia's hand if she is nearby.
-Lando is also a playable character as a hero character for the Rebels in the video games Star Wars Battlefront and Star Wars: Battlefront II.

 Reception

-Author Adilufu Nama wrote in 2008 that Lando "offered a new benchmark in the status of black representation in science fiction cinema".
-According to Alyssa Rosenberg of The Washington Post, Lando is a "fascinating and fraught part of the Star Wars legacy and the conversation around race in science fiction".
-She added that "Lando's the only character in Star Wars with a truly comfortable sense of style."
-On his portrayal, she wrote, "One of Williams's accomplishments in Empire and Return of the Jedi is how much he [feels] like an old-fashioned movie star in a futuristic setting without making the performance seem incongruous."
+In a 1980 review of The Empire Strikes Back, Janet Maslin of The New York Times called Lando "exaggeratedly unctuous, untrustworthy and loaded with jive."
+In contrast, Adilufu Nama wrote in 2008 that Lando "offered a new benchmark in the status of black representation in science fiction cinema".
+Writing in 2015, Alyssa Rosenberg of The Washington Post felt that Lando is a "fascinating and fraught part of the Star Wars legacy and the conversation around race in science fiction".
+She claimed that Lando is the only Star Wars character with a "truly comfortable sense of style", and felt that when Williams appears as Lando in the original trilogy, he feels like "an old-fashioned movie star in a futuristic setting without making the performance seem incongruous."